-While not quite the same in appearance, they are similar in concept to the swirl marks left on the surface of a car from the use of an orbital buffer, but are much less noticeable.
-It is important to note, however, that polish lines are straight in appearance.
+While not quite the same in appearance, they are similar to the swirl marks left on the surface of a car from an orbital buffer.
+However, they are much less obvious and are actually difficult to detect.
+It is also important to note, that polish lines are straight in appearance.

 Another factor of the Polish Grade for Diamonds is the absence or presence of burnt facets.
 Contrary to your probable expectations, a burn mark on a diamond is usually white in color and not black.
 Burn marks may be the result of the polishing process, or a repair such as the re-tipping of the prongs that hold the diamond in the ring.